 Rather than attempting to answer the Green Paper's questions it is better perhaps to stick to pushing the ICA proposals.
-Ministers and supportive MPs need to be aware that what the government has tabled at this point falls some way short of what might reasonably be expected of an incoming Labour government.
+Ministers and supportive MPs need to be aware that what the government has tabled at this point falls some way short of what's really needed.
+As a first step, after just a hundred days in government, the Green Paper offers helpful starting points but it should be possible to go considerably further in developing an industrial strategy that will work for all parts of the country.